katyaa4703/github-tutorial/README.md

  * **git status:**
     `git status` is a command that allows you to track all the work/code you have been doing so far.
 It's a command that allows you to see which files have been edited since the last commit.
 These files will appear in red.
 In addition to this, this command will allow you to see the files that are staged for the commit.
 The files that are staged for the commit will appear in green.
 * **git add:**
     `git add` is a command used to add the current/entire directory.
 This command adds all the files that have changed.
 However, this only works for new or modified files.
 It will not add to the stage any deleted or renamed files.
-For example if you want to add a file called "chocolate.txt" in a directory you would type in _"git add chocolate.text"_.
-Since git add does not add any deleted or renamed files to the stage, you will be able to use _"git add --all"_ to include all changes.
+For example if you want to add a file called "chocolate.txt" in a directory you would type in `git add chocolate.text`.
+Since git add does not add any deleted or renamed files to the stage, you will be able to use `git add --all` to include all changes.
 * **git commit:**
     `git commit` is a command that takes a snapshot of the files on the stage.
 When writing this command, there is a message that needs to be typed.
 The message should be present-tense and describe what was modified in this snapsht (create HTML Template)(take a picture).
 For example, if you have made made changes in the section called "apples", your commit command should look something like `git commit -m update apple section`.
 * **git push:**